robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-28 20:39:26 UTC
+**Last Updated:** 2025-12-28 21:07:34 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later around 20:39 UTC for the next update.
-Expect the live feed to be temporarily unavailable during this period.
+**Recommendation:** Please check back later; the live feed should be available once maintenance is complete.
-**Technical Note:** The status image indicates a maintenance message with a timestamp, confirming that the system is intentionally offline for updates or repairs.
+**Technical Note:** The image indicates a maintenance message with a timestamp of 21:07 UTC, and the background is grey with red borders and text.

-**Blog Summary:** Our panda cam is temporarily offline for scheduled maintenance.
-We appreciate your patience and will be back online soon!
+**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
+We appreciate your patience and will update you once the feed is back online.

 ---